Saturday Under-21 EURO round-up: Georgia joy, Ukraine and Spain through

 Spain sealed a quarter-final spot with a game to spare thanks to this narrow victory, which also ended Croatia's last-eight hopes.
 The key moment arrived after just 20 seconds, with Abel Ruiz sweeping home Sergio Gómez's cross for the quickest goal in U21 EURO finals history.

 It was in keeping with a terrific start by Spain, whose intensity ensured they dominated the opening stages.
-Juan Miranda and Rodri threatened a second after the restart, but Croatia grew into the contest and almost grabbed an equaliser late on.
+Juan Miranda and Rodri threatened a second after the restart, but as Spain stepped off the pace, Croatia grew into the contest and almost grabbed an equaliser late on.
 However, Arnau Tenas pulled off a point-blank stop to deny Matija Frigan from close range.

 Player of the Match: Rodri (Spain)